Noncancerous thyroid enlargement can occur because of lack of iodine in the diet or ingestion of certain substances or medications.

 Doctors do ultrasonography, which uses sound waves to create an image of the thyroid gland, to identify any nodules that could be cancerous.

 Sometimes iodine supplements

 Sometimes thyroid hormone replacement

 Treatment depends on the size and cause of goiter.

 When diet is not a cause, some people may be given thyroid hormone replacement with levothyroxine.
-This drug blocks production of thyroid-stimulating hormone and may shrink the goiter.
+This medication blocks production of thyroid-stimulating hormone and may shrink the goiter.

 People with very large goiters may need surgery to remove part of the thyroid or may be given radioactive iodine to shrink the gland enough to prevent interference with breathing or swallowing or to correct cosmetic problems.

 Drugs Mentioned In This Article